- Solar advice hub

 How often do solar panels have to be replaced?

-Solar panels typically have to be replaced every 25-40 years.
+Solar panels usually have to be replaced every 25-40 years.

 How long solar panels last depends largely on the type of panel, but most modern rooftop installations are carried out with black, monocrystalline panels that last up to four decades.